boris-barath/python-datastructures/README.md

-# Repository for learning algorithms and data structures in pyhton
+# Algorithms and data structures in pyhton

 ### Data structures
 * Implementations of data structures in pyhton